TetraMesa

 Companies may interpret customer inertia as loyalty when it’s not.
 They stay customers only until they find a workable escape hatch, then leave with surprising speed.
 This is why bad customer service can sit hidden for a long time and then suddenly becomes visible as churn.

-The strategic opportunity here may isn’t exotic.
-You may not need to invent a new category to take share.
-In many markets, there is a simpler path.
-Reduce friction.
-Respect the customer’s time.
-Make your systems easier to navigate.
-Cut redundant communication.
-Empower human judgment where judgment is actually needed.
-Stop forcing customers to absorb internal complexity that should have remained invisible to them.
+The strategic opportunity here isn’t fancy.
+You don’t need to invent a whole new thing.
+In many markets, there is a simpler path: reduce friction, respect the customer’s time, make your flow easier, cut redundant communication, empower human judgment where actually needed, and stop forcing customers to absorb internal complexity that should have stayed invisible.

-This sounds obvious, but a lot of firms have talked themselves out of it.
-They say they know their customer.
-Usually what they know is a dashboard version of the customer.
-They know segments, funnels, campaign metrics, and maybe a journey map from a workshop.
-What they often do not know is what it actually feels like to be on the receiving end of the experience they have built, even though – as people – they probably face similar situations with vendors they use themselves.
+This sounds obvious, but many firms talk themselves out of it.
+They say they know their customer, but usually they know only a dashboard version: segments, funnels, campaign metrics, maybe a workshop journey map.
+What they seem to not know is what it actually feels like to be on the receiving end of the experience they built, even though they probably face similar situations with vendors themselves.

 • They do not fully feel the annoyance of ten repetitive reminders.